couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 }
 ```

-This will print the following:
+Here's the output from the previous example:

 ```
 21st_amendment_brewery_cafe